Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Lemmas on local approximations and search directions

-We develop some useful Lemmas in Section~\ref{sec:approximations} to predict the quality of our local approximations as a function of the direction sizes.
-In Section~\ref{sec:lem:bound-direction-size}, we prove a key lemma, which bounds the directions size in terms of predicted progress.
-To prove our main results we need the following assumption.
+This section develops a series of useful lemmas for analyzing Algorithm~\ref{algIPM}.
+We believe these Lemmas will also facilitate analysis of other nonconvex interior point methods.
+In particular, Section~\ref{sec:approximations} bounds the error of Taylor approximations of several useful quantities as a function of the directions.
+Section~\ref{sec:lem:bound-direction-size} proves a key lemma bounding the directions in terms of predicted progress.